AhmadM19/FedCom/README.md

 # Launch everything
 docker-compose up
 ```
-By following the above steps, you will have a fully functional federated learning environment with device/data heterogeneity and monitoring capabilities.
+By following the above steps, you will have a fully functional federated learning environment with heterogeneous devices/data and monitoring capabilities.

 ## 🎬 Monitoring Simulation
 Several services will automatically launch as defined in `docker-compose.yml` file: </br>